-The result of NEET 2018 will be declared by June 5, 2018.
-The NEET result 2018 will be declared by CBSE, the conducting body of NEET.
-The NEET 2018 result will be declared in an online mode in the form of a scorecard.
-The NEET result will contain marks of the candidate and their All India Rank (AIR) as well as overall AIQ and category-wise ranks for successful candidates ie. those candidates who qualify the NEET exam by scoring minimum required Cut off of NEET 2018.
+The result of NEET 2018 has been declared on June 4, 2018.
+The NEET result 2018 has been declared by CBSE, the conducting body of NEET.
+The NEET 2018 result has been declared in an online mode in the form of a scorecard.
+The NEET result contains marks of the candidate and their All India Rank (AIR) as well as overall AIQ and category-wise ranks for successful candidates ie. those candidates who qualify the NEET exam by scoring minimum required Cut off of NEET 2018.
 The merit lists of NEET 2018 for admission under state quota will be prepared by the respective state counselling authorities.
 However, NEET merit list 2018 for admission under AIQ will be prepared by CBSE and MCC will take admission for AIQ seats on the basis of the same.
 AIQ NEET 2018 merit list will be prepared in two formats - an overall merit list and category-wise merit list.

-NEET 2018 counselling will tentatively begin in the month of July 2018 in online mode.
-At first, the counselling for All India Quota (AIQ) 15% seats will be conducted by the MCC in two rounds and then the counselling of NEET 2018 for 85% state quota seats will begin.
-NEET counselling 2018 for state quota admissions will be conducted by respective state counselling authorities.
-Candidates will need to register themselves online for participating in counselling of respective counselling authorities for MBBS and BDS admissions.
-The total number of seats available for allotment in different rounds of NEET counselling 2018 will be released by respective counselling authorities before the beginning of counselling session.
-Schedule of the counselling of NEET 2018 will be released by MCC and respective state counselling authorities and it will be made available here as soon as it is released.
+NEET 2018 counselling for the second round has been put on hold as per the orders of Madras High Court.
+CBSE was directed to award 196 grace marks to candidates who had opted the paper in Tamil and to produce a revised rank list within two weeks time.
+At first, the counselling for All India Quota (AIQ) 15% seats aree conducted by the MCC in two rounds and then the counselling of NEET 2018 for 85% state quota seats begins.
+NEET counselling 2018 for state quota admissions are conducted by respective state counselling authorities.
+Candidates need to register themselves online for participating in counselling of respective counselling authorities for MBBS and BDS admissions.
+The total number of seats available for allotment in different rounds of NEET counselling 2018 are released by respective counselling authorities before the beginning of counselling session.

-The MCC will declare the number of seats available for allotment before every counselling round of AIQ admission.
-The result of seat allotment of NEET 2018 containing candidates’ AIR ranks, category and the name of the medical/dental college in which the admission is allotted, will be made available after every round of counselling.
-The same pattern will be followed in NEET 2018 seat allotment under state quota admissions.
+The MCC declares the number of seats available for allotment before every counselling round of AIQ admission.
+Seat allotment after the second round of counselling has been put on hold as per the orders of the Madras High Court.
+The result of seat allotment of NEET 2018 containing candidates’ AIR ranks, category and the name of the medical/dental college in which the admission is allotted, is made available after every round of counselling.
+The same pattern is followed in NEET 2018 seat allotment under state quota admissions.

 Through the college predictor tool of NEET 2018, candidates can know the medical or dental college they are likely to get admission in on the basis of their All India Rank and NEET score.
 Using NEET 2018 college predictor will help candidates in filling appropriate choices of colleges at the time of registering for NEET counselling.
 College predictor of NEET 2018 will aid candidates in making a realistic assessment of the college they may be allotted at the time of seat allotment process.
 Candidates can use the NEET college predictor 2018 by logging in through their Google or Facebook accounts.
 They will need to submit their AIR rank, programme preference and some more details to get the list of colleges they are eligible for and are likely to get on the basis of their ranks and scores.